CelestialAbyss/mc-web/README.md

 # Hello there!

 I am actually a noob when it comes to actual scripting in JavaScript in KubeJS and ZenScript in CraftTweaker despite writing a lot of recipes by hand.
 There *might* even be more efficient ways of writing them all.
+I am not a software engineer!
+I just happened to pick up programming languages very well because of my understanding of the documentation.

 Also currently working on the Finality modpack series (see below) and [Another Create Wiki](https://github.com/Project-Vyre/another-create-wiki) which is intended for Create players and beginners looking to *create* their own custom experience.